dream-faster/krisi/docs/source/index.rst

 Krisi offers a simple Scorcard and generates powerful results all while using a *simple* and *intuitive* API.

+Check out the :doc:`usage` section for further information.

 .. note::

    This project is under active development.